Sit Still and Pay Attention!

 Here’s the link to a TED talk about the benefits of movement on the brain.

-Here are 5 ‘Out of the POCKET’ ways to add movement to learning.
+Check out 5 ‘Out of the POCKET’ ways to add movement to learning.

 - Use your child’s interests.
 I’m always asked how to start adding movement to learning.
 As a pediatric OT and homeschooling mother to two active sons, I’ve become a bit of an expert in this area.
 What does your child enjoy?
 Trains, roads, stars, nature, etc can be included in learning.
 Adding items of great interest to kids boosts attention to the task.
 Here’s an example: My younger son loves to draw maps.
 He’s done this since he was young and as a teen, he would draw maps ALL DAY if I’d let him.